 Supervised classroom experience in inclusive early childhood education classrooms working with children who have a range of disabilities.
 Students work under the supervision of onsite cooperating teachers and college instructors.
 Emphasis will be on including children with disabilities in the general classroom environment.
-Students will complete a minimum of 3 hours per week at their practicum site for a total of 40 hours.
+Students will complete a minimum of 3 hours per week at their field experience site for a total of 40 hours.
 Appropriate use of instructional technology is integrated into instruction of content and pedagogy.
-Prerequisite: SPE 330
+Prerequisite: SPE 330 total of 40 hours.
+Critical issues in Special Education will be investigated, discussed and presented.
+Current research regarding each topic and appropriate remediation strategies will be discussed and presented.
+Appropriate use of instructional technology is integrated into instruction of content and pedagogy.
+Prerequisite: SPE 101/501 & 220

-SPE 373 Critical Issues in Special Education (3)
+SPE 373 Critical Issues I in Special Education (3)